HarryMacheda/ENG40011-Project/web-backend/README.md

 ## Running
 This uses fast api which can be ran via uvicorn via
 `
- python3 -m uvicorn web-backendmain:app --reload --host 0.0.0.0
+ python3 -m uvicorn web-backend.main:app --reload --host 0.0.0.0
 `
 in root directory